 The Mirfield Collection:

-The Collection is kept at the University of York Library and contains over 2,000 books from the Community, most printed before 1800, many on the continent.
+The Collection is on permanent loan to the University of York Library and contains over 2,000 books from the Community, most printed before 1800, many on the continent.
 Although the books are predominantly theological, there are many interesting works in other subjects.
 This collection includes books from the Wilberforce family, including the abolitionist William.
 To see what treasures are in this collection, follow this link.
+In addition, the Borthwick Institute for Archives at York University includes the papers of Walter Frere, Lionel Thornton and others.

 The Thomas Merton Society of Great Britain and Ireland (TMSGBI) Collection: